de956/browser-privacy/README.md

 - [x] Use [DuckDuckGo](https://duckduckgo.com/) or [SearX](https://searx.github.io/searx/) as your browser's search engine

-- DNS over HTTPS (DoH) is a secure protocol, but it does not guarantee the privacy of your requests

 - Set auto-delete history in browser settings: this will slow down the speed of the browser, but increase your privacy on the network

-- Many settings do not affect your privacy, but they can potentially get to third parties.
-Therefore, if you, for example, want to report an add-on error in your browser, then contact the developer directly and report it